Frequently Asked Questions - Prenatal Yoga

 I can't make it to Prenatal every week and I want to practice more often.
 Can I take other drop-in classes?

 If you are new to yoga or are starting yoga further along in your pregnancy (past 20 weeks), you may just want to stick with a prenatal yoga class.
-I have found that students who are pregnant and haven’t tried yoga before are definitely best off in a prenatal yoga class, especially when they are further along.
+We have found that students who are pregnant and haven’t tried yoga before are definitely best off in a prenatal yoga class, especially when they are further along.

 Is this class taught as a series?
 Can I do it more than once?